G-Node/odml-ui/README.rst

 Windows Warning
 -----------------
-Windows of odml-ui channot be moved (only maximized) - movement or resize of the windows results crash of application
+Windows of odml-ui cannot be moved (only maximized) - movement or resize of the windows results crash of application.

 Installation from source